FoldingAtHome/fah-gpu-species/README.md

 ## Parsing log files

 While it runs, the F@H core writes a log file called `science.log` that contains, among other things, GPU device information and timing data useful for assessing the relative performance of GPUs.
-The script [`parse_science_log.py`](parse_science_log.py) can be used to extract useful information from these files.
-It can either be used as a library, deserializing to Python dataclasses for further analysis, or as a CLI tool, producing JSON.
+The command `parse_fah_log` can be used to extract useful information from these files.
+It can either be used as a library, deserializing to Python dataclass instances for further analysis, or as a CLI tool producing JSON.

 ### Usage example